will-snavely/BarnhorseModPack/Pensieve/README.md

 [Event Viewer](./src/main/java/org/barnhorse/sts/viewer/View.java)
 for a relatively simple example.

+3. Configure the mod to produce raw JSON output, and inspect the run files directly.
+See the "Configuration" details below.
+You can also export JSON from the Event Viewer tool.
+Note that JSON-formatted run files cannot be loaded back into the viewer tool.
+Here is a [sample](./sample/sample.lines) of what the raw JSON output looks like.

 ## Mod Configuration
 Some minor configuration can be supplied by creating a JSON file at `mods/etc/barnhorse/pensieve/config.json`.